ThieresTMS/potion2/README.txt

 Once installed, there are two steps you should do to use POTION on your data:

 A) Generate the following input files:
+  Site model:
     - Fasta files with the nucleotide coding DNA sequence (CDS) of all genes of each species you want to analyze (one species per file).
 Keep them in the same directory.
     - OrthoMCL v1.4 output file with gene homology relationships.

+  Branch-site model:
+    - Same as in site model
+    - Phylogenetic tree in newick format

 HINT: You can use some scripts distributed with POTION (found in 'bin/utils' directory) to generate the fasta and orthomcl v1.4 files from genbank/orthoxml